zalando/restful-api-guidelines/events/events.md

  - Event type owners **must not** publish sensitive information unless it's mandatory or neccessary to do so.
 For example, events sometimes need to provide personal data, such as delivery addresses in shipment orders  (as do other APIs), and this is fine.

-## {{ book.must }} Use Business Events to signal steps and arrival points in business processes
+## {{ book.must }} Use the General Event Category to signal steps and arrival points in business processes

-A specific event type for business processes is defined, called [BusinessEvent](https://github.com/zalando/nakadi/blob/nakadi-jvm/api/nakadi-event-bus-api.yaml#/definitions/BusinessEvent).
-When publishing events that represent steps in a business process, event types must be based on the BusinessEvent type.
+When publishing events that represent steps in a business process, event types must be based on the General Event category.

 All your events of a single business process will conform to the following rules: